 It’s always great to get a guest post by Jennifer Swanson!
-She and Miranda Paul are the faculty for our popular Nuts and Bolts of Science Writing workshop, which will be held this year August 8-12.
+She and Miranda Paul are the faculty for our popular Nuts and Bolts of Science Writing workshop.

 It might be the cool, dark forest, surrounded by high, full trees swaying in the wind.
 It might be the warm pebbles of sand slipping through your toes while gentle waves lap against your feet.